rebelwarrior/numenera/setting/ninth-world.md

 layout: posts
 ---

 This is my take on the _Numenera Ninth World_ setting.
-Based on _Numenera: Discovery_ core rule book, I expand the setting into areas not covered and change a few things to make it feel more consistent and coherent.
+Based on _Numenera: Discovery_ and _Destiny_ core rule books, I expand the setting into areas not covered and change a few things to make it feel more consistent and coherent.
 {:.has-text-centered.m-2.mb-4.px-2.is-family-secondary.has-text-grey-light.message}

 # The World of Numenéra: The Ninth World